BlockchainCommons/SmartCustodyBook/manuscript/00-randomness.md

 ## The Core of Custody

 This \#SmartCustody book don’t actually talk about *directly* protecting your cryptocurrency: your private key does that all on its own.
-In fact, everything that you do with cryptography, from protecting digital assets to signing digital documents, ultimately goes back to that big random number.
+In fact, everything that you do with cryptography, from protecting digital assets to signing digital documents, ultimately goes back to that secret.
 It doesn’t matter if that number is part of public-key cryptography or a classic symmetric key cryptography system; in either case, the number protects your assets.

-What this book instead teaches is how to protect that number: so that you don’t lose it, misuse it, or have it stolen.
+What this book instead teaches is how to protect that number: so that you don’t lose your secret, misuse it, or have it stolen.

 That’s all that smart custody is.